Skip to content

 4. Click the NEW CHECKLIST TEMPLATE button.

-5. Fill in the Name and Templates Items fields.
+5. Fill in the Name and Template Items fields.

 7. Set visibility options: